Shubhamjatara/CP_Solution_in_CPP/README.md

 # CP_Solution_in_CPP
-this is repos where I push my cp solution for future refrenece
+This repo, where I push my cp solution for future reference